 Additionally, thanks to Schnorr, transactions will be more efficient, and, therefore, cheaper.
 For now, Bitcoin is swinging between $62k and $65k per coin [CoinMarketCap].
 Its last All-Time-High (ATH) was on November 10, with over $68,700 per coin.

 A lot of countries worldwide are developing their own regulations for Bitcoin and cryptocurrencies.
 In the United States, several laws are still pending, including the polemic infrastructure bill to increase crypto taxation.
 President Joe Biden signed this bill on Monday, but it has to be approved by Treasury yet.

 For its part, the new Regulation on Markets in Crypto Assets (MiCA) will come to the European Union between 2022 and 2023.
-This new framework will especially affect the use of stablecoins, token issuers, and cryptocurrency companies.
+This new framework will especially affect the use of stablecoins, token issuers, and A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More companies.
 All of them will need to comply with some basic rules.

 In India, it’s now trending on Twitter #IndiaWantsCrypto, since a possible crypto ban was being discussed by authorities.
 Luckily, the results of the last meeting between crypto companies and the Indian Parliament weren’t so bad.
 According to local media, the authorities agreed that crypto can’t be stopped, but they need regulations.
 Apparently, they’ll start with regulations for cryptocurrency-related ads in the country.

 Other nations writing new rules right now in favor of cryptocurrencies include Australia, Canada, United Arab Emirates, Uruguay, Panama, and Ukraine.
 Likely, more will come as well in the future.